marydhevanayagam/RNAseq-data-analysis/README.md

 ## 2. **GitHub repository folders**

-* Code \- contains the R script of the code for data preprocessing and DEA.
+* Code \- contains the R script of the code for gene expression analysis and visualisation.
 * Data \- contains the RNA-seq dataset.
 * Results \- contains the data and results obtained after pre-processing, differential expression analysis (DEA) and visualization.